symbolicdata/symbolicdata.github.io/TransitiveGroups.Ontology.markdown

 All Transitive Group instances belong to the owl:Class **sd:TransitiveGroup** with predicates

--   sd:hasURL URI - a URL that points to a web page with more information
+-   sd:hasURL URI - a URL that points to a remote web page in the [Database for Number Fields](http://galoisdb.math.uni-paderborn.de) with more information.

-that point to the remote resource.

 #### The Transformation Process